 "Sorry, but I can’t see in the darkness without it.
 Better?"

 "Yes," it replied, moving a bit farther from the scant protection of the tree.
 "May…I approach you?
 I have no weapon, and I am…truthful…when I say I mean you no harm."

-When I say “fox-like” I don’t mean it was simply a big fox standing on its hind legs.
+When I say "wolf-like" I don’t mean it was simply a big wolf standing on its hind legs.
 Oh hell no!
-My intruder had proportionally heavier legs and thicker arms, much like a human---and black-fur-covered hands instead of paws, with black-claw-tipped fingers.
-The black-furred feet…were different.
-Larger than a proportionally larger vulpine’s feet should be, they seemed sturdy enough to easily bear the weight of the creature, and were shod in the strangest little sandals I’d ever seen.
+My intruder had proportionally heavier legs and thicker arms, much like a human---and fur-covered hands instead of animal paws, with furry, claw-tipped fingers.
+The feet…were different.
+Larger than a proportionally larger wolf’s feet should be, they seemed sturdy enough to easily bear the weight of the creature, and were shod in the strangest little sandals I’d ever seen.

-Other than sandals and a harness for small objects like tools and knick-knacks, the creature wore only its red, black and white fur.
-And a really bushy white-tipped tail.
-Strange, green-iris eyes with vulpine-vertical pupils, too.
+Other than sandals and a harness for small objects like tools and knick-knacks, the creature wore only its light red fur.
+Then, while looking quietly at me, it slowly did a full rotation, and I saw it had black and white fur on its back, and mostly black fur on its really bushy tail.
+Strange, wolf-like golden-iris eyes, too.
 I tried not to stare impolitely, but in the amber glow of the ship---I’d stopped blinding the creature with my flashlight---I couldn’t tell if it was male or female.
-No obvious breasts, and I didn’t notice the usual male “equipment” peering out of its thick fur, but vulpine males weren’t normally quite as well-hung as their canid cousins, and a regular vixen’s snatch was almost invisible, so…
+No obvious breasts, and I didn’t notice the usual male wolf "equipment" peering out of its thick fur, but since it was an alien, it could be carrying its "junk"---if it actually was male---internally, too.
+Also, a regular female wolf’s snatch was almost invisible, so…

 "Can I assume that this…thing…is yours?"
 I asked, gesturing to the softly glowing object.